-1. black The uncompromising code formatter. click Composable command line interface toolkit coverage Code coverage measurement for Python darglint A utility for ensuring Google-style docstrings stay up to date with the source code. flake8 The modular source code checker: pep8 pyflakes and co flake8-bandit Automated security testing with bandit and flake8. flake8-bugbear A plugin for flake8 finding likely bugs and design problems in your program. flake8-docstrings Extension for flake8 which uses pydocstyle to check docstrings flake8-rst-docstrings Python docstring reStructuredText (RST) validator туру Optional static typing for Python pep8-naming Check PEP-8 naming conventions, plugin for flake8 pre-commit A framework for managing and maintaining multi-language pre-commit hooks pre-commit-hooks Some out-of-the-box hooks for pre-commit. pytest Simple powerful testing with Python reorder-python-imports Tool for reordering python imports safety Checks installed dependencies for known vulnerabilities sphinx Python documentation generator sphinx-autobuild Watch a Sphinx directory and rebuild the documentation when a change is detected sphinx-click Sphinx extension that automatically documents click applications sphinx-rtd-theme Read the Docs theme for Sphinx typeguard Run-time type checker for Python xdoctest A rewrite of the builtin doctest module
+The uncompromising code formatter.
+Composable command line interface toolkit Code coverage measurement for Python A utility for ensuring Google-style docstrings stay up to date with the source code. the modular source code checker: pep8 pyflakes and co Automated security testing with bandit and flake8.
+A plugin for flake8 finding likely bugs and design problems in your program.
+Extension for flake8 which uses pydocstyle to check docstrings Python docstring reStructuredText (RST) validator A clean customisable Sphinx documentation theme.
+Optional static typing for Python Check PEP-8 naming conventions, plugin for flake8 A framework for managing and maintaining multi-language pre-commit hooks.
+Some out-of-the-box hooks for pre-commit.
+Pygments is a syntax highlighting package written in Python. pytest: simple powerful testing with Python A tool to automatically upgrade syntax for newer versions.
+Tool for reordering python imports Checks installed dependencies for known vulnerabilities.
+Python documentation generator Rebuild Sphinx documentation on changes, with live-reload in the browser.
+Sphinx extension that automatically documents click applications Run-time type checker for Python A rewrite of the builtin doctest module